onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 *Falsification conditions:*

-* If the encoding assigns similar low `Tension_truth` and high `Inv_truth_core` to both the anchor and free ensembles, despite clear generator sensitivity in the free ensemble, then the encoding is considered misaligned and rejected.
+* If the encoding assigns similar low `Tension_truth` and high `Inv_truth_core` to both the anchor and free ensembles, despite clear generator sensitivity in the free ensemble, then the encoding version is considered misaligned and rejected.

 * If `Inv_illusion(m_F)` does not exceed `Inv_truth_core(m_F)` in regimes where generator interventions clearly flip model beliefs, the encoding fails to capture illusion dominance and is rejected.

+Again, when falsification conditions are met, the corresponding encoding version must be archived as a failed version, and any successor encoding must receive a new identifier.
+No silent parameter changes are allowed.

 *Semantics implementation note:*